Table of Contents

 - Packages materials for intra-cellular targets or secretion outside the cell.

-- Modifies proteins from the ER.
+- Modifies proteins received from ER.

 - Forms glycoproteins and glycolipids.